pipefunc/pipefunc/docs/source/pipefunc-vs-other-workflow-tools.md

 We'll compare PipeFunc with the following libraries:

+1. Pydra: A dataflow engine designed for scientific workflows, with a focus on neuroimaging.
-1. Airflow: A platform for programmatically authoring, scheduling, and monitoring workflows.
+2. Airflow: A platform for programmatically authoring, scheduling, and monitoring workflows.
-2. Dask: A flexible library for parallel computing in Python.
+3. Dask: A flexible library for parallel computing in Python.
-3. Kedro: An open-source framework for creating reproducible, maintainable, and modular data science code.
+4. Kedro: An open-source framework for creating reproducible, maintainable, and modular data science code.
-4. Luigi: A Python package that helps you build complex pipelines of batch jobs.
+5. Luigi: A Python package that helps you build complex pipelines of batch jobs.

 Each comparison will include a brief overview of the library, an example implementation of a simple pipeline, and a discussion of key differences from PipeFunc.
 This will help illustrate where PipeFunc fits in the ecosystem and what unique advantages it offers for certain types of workflows, particularly in scientific computing and rapid prototyping scenarios.